johnbintz/what-did-they-say/readme.txt

 == Description ==

 Run a webcomic site?
 Post a lot of videos or audio files for your readers to enjoy?
 Wish you could easily and attractively present transcripts for your media files...and even let dedicated users manage those transcripts for you?
-Then What Did They Day?!? is what you need!
+Then What Did They Say?!? is what you need!

 **What Did They Say?!?** (WDTS) integrates fully with your WordPress site.
 You can use it without making any theme modifications, and you can customize the output as little or as much as you want.
 Site search also searches transcript content.
 It's easy to add new languages to support.